What is Financial Literacy and why does it matter?

 It is widely believed that lack of financial literacy in our society was a major factor in the recent financial crisis.
 Financial literacy in today’s world is almost as important as learning to read and write and one could argue that a student’s credit history is far more important to his or her future than grade point average.
 Yet most students come to college ill-prepared to manage their money.

 Higher One is committed to helping students learn about banking and financial services in responsible ways.
 After all, today’s students are tomorrow’s leaders who face extremely important and complex financial decisions – including providing affordable health care, planning for retirement and keeping Social Security solvent.
 We want to help students stay in school, graduate and go on to lead productive lives.
 In doing so, we offer unique account features that help students actively learn money management skills, including budgeting tools, mobile alerts, clear explanations of banking terms, and a simple-to-use account statement.

 Financial Literacy Counts - Higher One's Financial Literacy Grant Program

 Higher One is deeply committed to promoting financial literacy and ensuring that college students have the tools they need to effectively manage their money.
 The purpose of Financial Literacy Counts is to help support financial literacy promotional programs and initiatives on college and university campuses.
-Click here for more details.
+Learn more about Financial Literacy Counts.

 Financial Literacy Tools: